 - Opportunity Council, Bellingham

-Pass the Speech-Language Pathologist Interim Permit Jurisprudence Exam, which covers the laws and regulations of speech-language pathologists in Washington State.
+Along with your completed application, you must take and pass the Speech-Language Pathologist Interim Permit Jurisprudence Exam, which covers the laws and regulations of speech-language pathologists in Washington State.
 The exam is open-book, and you must score 100 percent to qualify for your interim license.

-Your SLP supervisor must complete two forms:
+Your fellowship supervisor must complete the following forms:

-- Professional Reference Request form (included in the license application packet)
+- Professional Reference Request form

 Step 3.
 Pass the National SLP Praxis Examination